awsdocs/aws-javascript-developer-guide-v2/emc-examples-jobs.md

 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading Credentials in Node\.js from the Shared Credentials File](loading-node-credentials-shared.md)\.
 + Create and configure Amazon S3 buckets that provide storage for job input files and output files\.
 For details, see [Create Storage for Files](https://docs.aws.amazon.com/mediaconvert/latest/ug/set-up-file-locations.html) in the *AWS Elemental MediaConvert User Guide*\.
 + Upload the input video to the Amazon S3 bucket you provisioned for input storage\.
 For a list of supported input video codecs and containers, see [Supported Input Codecs and Containers](https://docs.aws.amazon.com/mediaconvert/latest/ug/reference-codecs-containers-input.html) in the *AWS Elemental MediaConvert User Guide*\.
-+ Create an IAM role that gives AWS Elemental MediaConvert access to your input files and the Amazon S3 buckets where your output files are stored\.
++ Create an IAM role that gives MediaConvert access to your input files and the Amazon S3 buckets where your output files are stored\.
 For details, see [Set Up IAM Permissions](https://docs.aws.amazon.com/mediaconvert/latest/ug/iam-role.html) in the *AWS Elemental MediaConvert User Guide*\.

 ## Configuring the SDK<a name="emc-examples-jobs-configure-sdk"></a>

 Configure the SDK for JavaScript by creating a global configuration object, and then setting the region for your code\.
 In this example, the region is set to `us-west-2`\.
-Because AWS Elemental MediaConvert uses custom endpoints for each account, you must also configure the `AWS.MediaConvert` client class to use your account\-specific endpoint\.
+Because MediaConvert uses custom endpoints for each account, you must also configure the `AWS.MediaConvert` client class to use your account\-specific endpoint\.
 To do this, set the `endpoint` parameter on `AWS.config.mediaconvert`\.

 ```
 // Load the SDK for JavaScript